 Site visit and workshop at Swinburne University of Technology

-A special workshop "Simulation modelling and visualisations for risk management in engineering projects” has been arranged at Swinburne University of Technology.
 Register to join us for an immersive workshop designed to equip engineering professionals with cutting-edge tools and techniques for effective risk management in industry projects and infrastructure assets.
 Gain foundational insights into specialised simulation and visualisation methods tailored for engineering challenges.

 Learning outcomes

-By the end of this workshop, participants will be able to:
+By the end of this workshop, you'll be able to:

 - Understand the fundamentals of simulation modelling and visualisations with digital technologies for risk management in the engineering industry.